andreas-becker/project-ASVS-User-Stories/Authentication/2_1_9-Authentication_Password-no-composition-rules.md

 **Story**:
 As a Security Engineer\
-I want to unrestrict users from password composition rules limiting the types of characters permitted, so that they can set passwords or passphrases which are memorable to them.
+I want to unrestrict users from password composition rules limiting the types of characters permitted\
+So that they can set passwords or passphrases which are memorable to them.

 ## Scenario